yannbam/claude-desktop-debian/README.md

 # Run directly
 ./claude-desktop-*.AppImage

-# Or integrate with your system using AppImageLauncher
+# Or integrate with your system using Gear Lever
 ```

 **Note:** AppImage login requires proper desktop integration.
-Use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) or manually install the provided `.desktop` file to `~/.local/share/applications/`.
+Use [Gear Lever](https://flathub.org/apps/it.mijorus.gearlever) or manually install the provided `.desktop` file to `~/.local/share/applications/`.

+**Automatic Updates:** AppImages downloaded from GitHub releases include embedded update information and work seamlessly with Gear Lever for automatic updates.
+Locally-built AppImages can be manually configured for updates in Gear Lever.

 ## Configuration